 Hiring should be a long-term investment

-Most new companies perceive hiring as a just in time measure.
+Most new companies perceive hiring as a just-in-time measure.
 Getting the right people takes a small part of the hiring process.
-During the initial stages of the recruitment process, examine the potential candidates resume to ensure it meets your needs.
-Contact the candidates for interview and gather feedback on their personalities.
+During the initial stages of the recruitment process, examine the potential candidate’s resume to ensure it meets your needs.
+Contact the candidates for an interview and gather feedback on their personalities.
 After the interview, the interviewers can share their feedback and you as the founder can make the final decision.

 Consistent media exposure